-Traveling and sitting around cause your muscles to tense up, often leading to unwanted aches, pains or soreness before you even get to the starting line.
+Traveling and sitting around causes your muscles to tense up, often leading to unwanted aches, pains or soreness before you even get to the starting line.
 Make a point to walk around a bit the day before your race to get things moving and keep the blood circulating.

 Prepare your race day fueling.

 One of the most neglected areas of preparation before a marathon or half marathon is fuel.
 After months of successfully fueling during training runs, many runners find that they have run out of supplies or simply forget to get things ready beforehand.

 Proper race day fueling can really impact your performance during long distance races – which means that forgetting your fuel or trying something new can lead to a miserable race.

 When planning what to do before a half marathon or marathon, you’ll want time to make sure you have fuel, plenty of it, and a hydration plan for race morning.
 Set everything out so you won’t forget it – and don’t forget to plan for how and where you are going to store your fuel on the run.

 Enjoy a carb-heavy dinner.